KarimN7/painting-generation/README.md

  - starrynight.png

 ## Install the following:

-Use pip to install the necessary python3 packages, such as:
+Use pip to install the necessary packages, such as:
+(If python or pip doesn't work, then using python3 or pip3 should work.)
 ```bash
 pip install opencv-python
 #or